We Already Have a Great Big Wall

 One could say it is an emblem of just immigration, but to some degree, it is really much more than that.

-“The Wall” is a symbol of pro-immigrant vs. anti-immigrant, security vs. open boarders, nationalism vs. globalism, left vs. right, PC vs. traditional values, the old ways vs. the new, etc.
+“The Wall” is a symbol of pro-immigrant vs. anti-immigrant, security vs. open borders, nationalism vs. globalism, left vs. right, PC vs. traditional values, the old ways vs. the new, etc.

 In other words, and in many ways, Trump turned “the Wall” into a symbol of everything 2016 – 2018 was about.